hlqGit/QuaverBot/README.md

 plays quaver, kinda poorly and very VERY specific to my setup

 ## notes:
-can't do hold notes lol
-31.7 scroll speed ideal
+fast scroll speed ideal
 can adjust offset in keyboardhandle.py
-flow skin only
+flow skin only or customize my code

 this will take a bit of setup to get working on another computer, must change position of capture and fix up the offset, and probably more.